connexcs/docs/docs/customer-ratecard.md

 &emsp;![alt text][prc-func]

 + **Revision**: List all versions of changes on the card.
 + **Create Draft**: Create a blank revision to manually add all prefixes and rows.
-This will only contain rows added manually and doesn't retain any previous revisions.
+This will only contain rows added manually and doesn't hold any previous revisions.
 + **Edit Revision**: Make inline edits to the current revision.
 Upon `Save`, you can select to make this new revision Active.
 This keeps the previous revision and the changes made.
 + **Delete Revision**: Select a revision to delete.
 + **Download**: Download a CSV file of the Rate Card.